Bombardier Aviation: 2010–2016

 managing director with Alta Corp, told Bloomberg Business.
 Fred Cromer, president of Bombardier's commercial aircraft unit, hinted on 21 December 2015 that price cuts or other incentives may be offered to bolster sales (list price for the CS100 was US$71.8 million and for the CS300 US$82 million).

 Intending to boost profit margins, Bombardier announced on 12 January 2016 that it would cancel deals with third party sales agent Tag Aeronautics, as well as cancelling 24 firm and 30 optional orders, aiming to later resell these aircraft without a sales agency fee.
 The CSeries was adversely hit by production delays and stiff competition in 2016.
 On 20 January, United Continental Holdings Inc. announced that it had ordered 40 Boeing 737-700s instead.
 Air Canada announced it would buy up to 75 CS300s, a larger variant, on 17 February 2016; prior to this, there had been no CSeries orders since 2014.
 The CSeries program was forecast to have positive cash flow after delivering approximately 200 aircraft.
 David Tyerman, an analyst with Canaccord Genuity, commented on the difficulty of winning orders and questioned how profitable the next CSeries order will be.
 According to Bjorn Fehrm of the aviation consulting firm Leeham Company, the first 15 CSeries built in 2016 each cost $60 million to make, but would sell for only $30 million.

-Bombardier held negotiation with Delta Air Lines, the latter placing an order in April 2016 for 75 CS100 models with an option for 50 additional aircraft.
-At full list price, the deal would total US$5.6 billion; sources claimed that Delta had received a significant discount.
+In April 2016 Delta Air Lines placed an order for 75 CS100 models with an option for 50 additional aircraft.
+At full list price, the deal would total US$5.6 billion but sources claimed that Delta had received a significant discount.
 Air Canada firmed up its tentative order for 45 CS300s with an option for another 30 in June 2016; it was reportedly valued at $3.8 billion, increasing to $6.3 billion if the option was exercised (based on the aircraft's list price).
 The next day, Bombardier delivered the first CSeries jet to Swiss International Air Lines, the first operator to start flying them.